If you are unfamiliar with the late Jack Hyles, pastor of First Baptist Church in Hammond, Indiana, please read The Legacy of Jack Hyles.

 She would then mention some kind of sin and warn me concerning its evil.
 One night she would take a whiskey ad.
 She would hold it up before me and say, “Whiskey – bad, bad, bad, bad!
 Whiskey – bad, bad!”
 Then I was required to say, “Whiskey – bad, bad!”
 She would then get a frown on her face, tear up the ad, throw it on the floor and stomp on it.
 She would shout, “WHISKEY – NO, NO!
 WHISKEY – BAD, BAD!”

 Mother was trying to associate bad words with whiskey.
 I do not know when she started this.
 I do know it was before I realized it, and the association between the words “whiskey” and “no” made a lasting impression on my mind and life…

-This excerpt illustrates the fact that indoctrination in authoritarian sects and churches begins as soon as a child is born.
+This excerpt illustrates the fact that indoctrination in cultic authoritarian sects and churches begins as soon as children are born.